 Immediately upon entrance to the museum, get a taste of those glyphs for yourself.

 Obviously, the world as we know it didn’t come to a cataclysmic end as seen in movies like 2012.
-Although, can we pause for a moment to reflect on that fact it’s almost been an entire decade since that phenomenon?
+Although, can we pause for a moment to reflect on the fact it’s almost been an entire decade since that phenomenon?

 Regardless, seeing the hieroglyphs and art from the Mayan culture is an incredibly rewarding experience at the Museum of Us.